zjysteven/DVERGE/README.md

 ```
 conda env create -f environment.yml
 ```
+We were using PyTorch 1.4.0 for all the experiments.
+You may want to install other versions of PyTorch according to the cuda version of your computer/server.
 The code is run and tested on a single TITAN Xp GPU.
 Running on multiple GPUs with parallelism may need adjustments.

 # Data and pre-trained models